 An application on paper is made to the Admiralty Marshal.
 Evidence must be filed showing that the claim comes within the Court's Admiralty Jurisdiction.
-There is a sliding scale of fees; the fee on issuing proceedings for amounts up to £200,000 is 5% (i.e. a maximum of £10,000 court fee) plus a further £225 for issuing the arrest warrant.
+There is a sliding scale of fees; the maximum fee is £1,920 for claims exceeding £300,000 plus a further £220 for issuing the arrest warrant.
 In addition the applicant must give an undertaking to pay the Admiralty Marshal's costs which should be recovered as they are a first charge on the proceeds of the vessel ranking before maritime liens.